fbpx Skip to content

 A member of the Royal Irish Academy, Diane is the author, editor or co-editor of twelve books including What a Girl Wants?: The Reclamation of Self in Postfeminism (2008), Extreme Weather and Global Media (2015), and Imagining "We" in the Age of "I": Romance and Social Bonding in Contemporary Culture (2021).
 Her work in media, gender and cultural studies has been widely influential and recognized with a range of research awards and fellowships.
 She is Chair of the Royal Irish Academy Working Group on Culture and Heritage.
 An in-demand speaker with a long track record of editorial board service for journals including ScreenCultural Studies and The Velvet Light Trap, she has served on the Board of Directors of the Society for Cinema and Media Studies and currently serves on the Board for Console-ing Passions.
 An American academic trained at the University of Texas at Austin, Professor Negra has been based in the UK and Ireland since 2002.
 She was Fulbright Professor at the University of Gdansk in 1999-2000.

-Deputy Public Affairs Officer, U.S. Embassy Dublin
+Deputy Public Affairs Officer, U.S. Embassy Dublin, Ireland

 Thea Gilien